 Or, like Elna Cain has done it

-By the way, she teaches you how to set up an attractive writing portfolio page on your website as well.
+By the way, she teaches you how to set it up an attractive writing portfolio page on your website as well.

 How to create an online portfolio as a freelance writer?
 How to build a freelance writing portfolio?
 How do I create a writing portfolio?

 #1 Create samples, self-publish and include them in your freelance writing portfolio

 If you are starting out, self-publishing can the easiest way to build a freelance writing portfolio.
-There are many websites and blogs that allow you to publish your content on them.
+There are many websites and blogs that allow you to publish content on them.

 A lot of your clients may ask for a live sample, and having self-published links come handy.